 Day 1 – Hobart

-On arrival in Hobart collect you car from either the airport or city depot and then the rest of the day is at leisure to explore Hobart.
+On arrival in Hobart collect your car from either the airport or city depot and then the rest of the day is yours to spend at leisure.
 Hobart is an attractive city built around a beautiful Harbour in the shadow of Mount Wellington.
-Places of interest include, the Royal Botanical Gardens, Constitution Dock, Sandy Bay, Salamanca Place and Battery Point.
+Places of interest include the Royal Botanical Gardens, Constitution Dock, Sandy Bay, Salamanca Place and Battery Point.

 Hotel: Travelodge Hobart (Standard) Lenna of Hobart (Deluxe)

 Day 2 - Strahan (300 kms)